dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr class="even">
 <td>level</td>
 <td>integer</td>
-<td>Include children of the specified organisation unit at the given level of the subhierarchy (relative to the organisation unit where the immediate level below is level 1).</td>
+<td>Include children of the specified organisation unit at the given level of the sub-hierarchy (relative to the organisation unit where the immediate level below is level 1).</td>
 </tr>
 </tbody>
 </table>